Skip to main content

 High level Flow

-• VASP B pre-defined the Required PII fields.
+• VASP B pre-defined the Expected PII Preferences fields.

 • VASP A must include all of them in the Travel Rule request.